 Malluru Narasimha Swamy Temple In Mulugu District

-Full details of Malluru Narasimha Swamy Temple:-
+Full statistics of Malluru Narasimha Swamy Temple:-

 Location: